 Even before bringing a claim of personal injury or property damage due to a trucking accident, your Miami construction truck lawyer must carry out their investigations regarding the circumstances around the crash.
 In some cases, both the truck driver and owner may be liable, and in others, only one party may be responsible.

-The lawyer investigating your claim must establish the following:
+The Miami truck accident lawyer investigating your claim must establish the following:

 - Is the truck driver an employee of the trucking company?